 Insurance should always be part of a business plan because some people have wonderful ideas for a business and either can’t get insurance or cannot afford to pay for the insurance.

 Another huge thing to consider is keeping your insurance running even if you decide to take a little break or if you look to wind down the business.
-The risk doesn’t necessarily cease once you close the business when you still have products in circulation and being used by customers, and a Public and Products Liability policy is generally an ‘Occurrence Based Wording’ which means you need to have the cover in place when the injury or damage occurred.
+The risk doesn’t necessarily cease once you close the business when you still have products in circulation and being used by customers.
+Products Liability generally needs to be in place at the time of the claim, not solely at the time of purchase.

 Is it better to go direct to an insurance company or through a broker?